 Techniques involved making your own bias binding and applying it to the neckline.
 You will also learn how to create a slant trouser pocket.
 The rest of the techniques are standard straight stitching and hemming.

-The pattern has been designed especially for woven, medium-weight fabrics such as cotton and linen and would look great in fabric that has a draped quality like crepe, viscose twill or satin.
+The pattern can be made in woven medium-weight fabrics.
+Choose cotton and linen and would look great in fabric that has a draped quality like crepe, viscose twill or satin.
 It would also make up well in some heavier fabrics like drill and light weight denim.
-It’s possible to make this in knit or stretch fabrics like jersey but the binding technique around the neck is tricky in a stretch fabric so be warned that would take the difficulty degree up a few notches.
+It’s possible to make this in knit or stretch fabrics like jersey.
+However the binding technique around the neck is tricky in a stretch fabric, so be warned that would take the difficulty level up a few notches.
 The pattern is suitable for an advanced beginner.
 Now in additional size range is 6-28 (UK).